CodePushGo/website/src/content/blog/en/how-to-add-third-party-plugins-in-capacitor-apps.md

 **Key Tips:**

--   Ensure plugins are compatible with your Capacitor version.
+-   Ensure plugins are compatible with your React Native version.

 -   Review terminal output for warnings or setup instructions.